alphagov/content-planner/README.md

 Content Planner
 ========================

-A tool to help with the HMRC Content transition and URL analysis.
+A online tool to help with the HMRC Content transition and URL analysis.

 The main focus of the tool is the coordination of content writing and a dashboard to show the progress of content in various states.